Alys Beach, Florida

 Alys Beach is an unincorporated planned community in Walton County, Florida, United States directly off of CR 30A, on the Gulf Coast.
 Alys Beach plan was designed by Duany Plater-Zyberk & Company.
 The village is approximately 158 acre.

+It was named after Alys Stephens (died 2004), the wife of Elton B. Stephens, who purchased the land in the 1970s and began developing the land in 2004.

+All of the houses are required to have a white color.

 Location

 Alys Beach is located on the Gulf of Mexico in southeastern Walton County.
 U.S. Route 98 and County Road 30A are the main roads that run through the community.
 Via County Road 30A, Rosemary Beach is less than 2 mi southeast, and Seaside is 7 mi west.

 Design

 Alys Beach is one of three planned communities on Florida's Gulf coast designed by Andrés Duany and Elizabeth Plater-Zyberk.
 The other two are Seaside and Rosemary Beach.
 The three are examples of a style of urban planning known as New Urbanism.
 The design vision of Alys Beach was based on Moorish and Mediterranean villages and architectural styles of Bermuda.
 The courtyard's design was inspired by homes in Antigua and Guatemala.
 The Alys Beach community is constructed following the Fortified for Safer Living standards by the Insurance Institute for Business and Home Safety.
+Alys Beach has been compared to a Greek Island.